Consensys/EthOn/EthOn_glossary.md

 A scalar value equal to the number of ancestor Blocks.
 The genesis Block has a number of zero.
 ### Block size
 [`ethon:blockSize`](http://ethon.consensys.net/blockSize)
-The size of the the Block header in bytes.
+The size of the the Block header in RLP format in bytes.
 ## C
 ### Call Contract Message
 [`ethon:CallContractMsg`](http://ethon.consensys.net/CallContractMsg)